lassertos/masterarbeit/latex/arbeit/notes/quellen.md

 - description of an online programming environment for SPARC
 - web-based user-interface with backend for computation
 - performance evaluation given
+- website no longer accessible
+- mostly chapter 3 seems to be of interest (contains architecture, implementation and performance evaluation)

 category: client-server

+interesting: 2.5/5

 ## How “Friendly” Integrated Development Environments Are?